 Businesses selling food in the local government area must also be registered with Council.
 To register download the form here(PDF, 163KB) and return it to any of our offices.

-If you intend to supply food for sale at an event within the local government area you will need to gain permission from the event organiser who must submit the Temporary Event Food Application Form on behalf of all food vendors.
+If you intend to supply food for sale at an event within the local government area you will need to gain permission from the event organiser who must make Council aware of all food vendors attending the event by emailing a list of all food vendors to firstname.lastname@example.org

 A number of community members have expressed concerns about food safety during the COVID-19 pandemic.
 The Food Act 2003 and Food Standards Code provide adequate controls for dealing with COVID-19 in businesses, however this is not the only food safety concern during this time as social distancing leads to a rise in home cooking.
 You can find out more information about food safety when home cooking by downloading this document(PDF, 357KB) .